astronomeralex/adventofcode2018/README.md

-# adventofcode2018
+# Advent of Code 2018
-Advent of Code 2018
+Solving the advent of code puzzles using python.